folio-org/docs/content/en/docs/Access/Requests/requests.md

 ### Generating a page requests CSV export

 The CSV export report can be used as a pick report.
 A pick report shows all paged items that need to be pulled from the shelves.
+The CSV export report includes, and can be sorted by, effective call number.

 To create a pick report, follow these steps: